-As for the impact of digital economy on green technology innovation, it is believed that enterprise digitalization mainly promotes enterprise green technology innovation by improving enterprise information sharing level and knowledge integration ability(Song et al.,2022)^[20].
-Tang C et al believe that the construction of digital infrastructure promotes the diffusion and progress of green technology and influences the innovation of green technology (Tang et al.,2021).
-Cheng Guangbin et al believe that digital economy affects high-quality development by influencing the level of green technology innovation on digital economy can significantly improve the efficiency of urban green economy by influencing technological innovation, and has a positive spatial spillover effect (Zhu and Li,2023).
-In addition, Zhang M and Liu Y et al. analyzed the synergistic relationship between digital economy and green technology innovation, and found that the synergistic effect of the two has different carbon emission reduction effects on local and foreign areas (Zhang and Liu,2022).
+As for the impact of digital economy on green technology innovation, it is believed that enterprise digitalization mainly promotes enterprise green technology innovation by improving enterprise information sharing level and knowledge integration ability (Song et al., 2022)[20].
+Tang C et al believe that the construction of digital infrastructure promotes the diffusion and progress of green technology and influences the innovation of green technology (Tang et al., 2021).
+Cheng Guangbin et al believe that digital economy affects high-quality development by influencing the level of green technology innovation (Cheng et al., 2022).
+In terms of the impact of green technology innovation on digital economy, digital economy can significantly improve the efficiency of urban green economy by influencing technological innovation, and has a positive spatial spillover effect (Zhu and Li, 2023).
+In addition, Zhang M and Liu Y et al. analyzed the synergistic relationship between digital economy and green technology innovation, and found that the synergistic effect of the two has different carbon emission reduction effects on local and foreign areas (Zhang and Liu, 2022).

 In the above research on the impact of digital economy on green technology innovation, the first is the lack of setting standards for green technology innovation indicators.
 At present, there are three kinds of green technology innovation index system.
-First, based on the construction index of the number of patent applications, Chen Zhe et al. (2022) used the number of patent applications as the main variable to measure the development of green technology to study its relationship with high-quality economic development.
-Second, to construct an index of the relationship between the number of patent applications, Qi Shaozhou et al. (2018) used the ratio of the number of green patents applied by listed companies to the total number of patent applications and the ratio of the number of green invention patents to the total number of invention patent applications to study the green technology innovation in manufacturing industry.
+First, based on the construction index of the number of patent applications,

+Chen Zhe et al. (Chen and Zheng, 2022) used the number of patent applications as the main variable to measure the development of green technology to study its relationship with high-quality economic development.
+Second, to construct an index of the relationship between the number of patent applications, Qi Shaozhou et al. (Qi et al., 2018) used the ratio of the number of green patents applied by listed companies to the total number of patent applications and the ratio of the number of green invention patents to the total number of invention patent applications to study the green technology innovation in manufacturing industry.
 Thirdly, construct the index system from the Angle of cost and benefit.
-For example, Wang Xu et al. (2019), on the basis of considering innovation efficiency, adopted the Super-SBMc model containing unexpected output to measure from the perspective of cost.
-Sun Yanming et al. (2021) constructed green technology innovation indicators with innovation benefits and environmental costs from the perspective of input and output.
+For example, Wang Xu et al. (Wang and Chu, 2019), based on considering innovation efficiency, adopted the Super-SBMc model containing unexpected output to measure from the perspective of cost.
+Sun Yanming et al. (Sun et al., 2021) constructed green technology innovation indicators with innovation benefits and environmental costs from the perspective of input and output.
 From the above indicator construction methods, the index construction of green technology innovation is mainly based on the number of patent applications and authorization, the construction method is too simple, and the overall control of the early investment and the landing of the later innovative technology is lacking.
 Secondly, the research on the correlation between the two focuses on the provincial perspective, and there are few studies on the measurement criteria of cities and different urban agglomerations from the spatial perspective.
 Based on the above problems, this paper constructs digital economy and green technology innovation capability indicators based on the data of 244 cities in China respectively to explore the impact of digital economy on green technology innovation, decomposes the effect of digital economy through the spatial Durbin model, and measures the promotion of digital economy on green technology innovation under regional heterogeneity and city size heterogeneity.
 Finally, according to the obstacle degree model, which factors have the greatest impact in the digital economy are measured and policy recommendations are put forward according to the above results.